Enrolling and starting your child

 - What to do if I'm worried about sickness, a medical issue, or behaviour

-- What if I need to change ECE services?
+- What if I need to change early learning services?

-You enrol your child directly with the early childhood education (ECE) service or kōhanga reo.
-Different ECE services and kōhanga reo will have different procedures, so ask them about theirs.
+You enrol your child directly with the early learning service or kōhanga reo.
+Different early learning services and kōhanga reo will have different procedures, so ask them about theirs.

-If you still need to decide which ECE service or kōhanga reo is right for you, check out our tips to help you choose.
+If you still need to decide which early learning service or kōhanga reo is right for you, check out our tips to help you choose.

-You will need to fill out an enrolment form, which the ECE service or kōhanga reo will give to you.
+You will need to fill out an enrolment form, which the early learning service or kōhanga reo will give to you.

-Different ECE services and kōhanga reo will need different documents for enrolment, so check with yours.
+Different early learning services and kōhanga reo will need different documents for enrolment, so check with yours.
 You might need to show them:

 - proof of your child's age and citizenship - birth certificate, passport, citizenship certificate or NZ residency document